What Is Pityriasis Rosea?

 What Are the Signs & Symptoms of Pityriasis Rosea?

-The rash itself usually starts with one large spot, called the herald patch or "mother" patch, which can appear anywhere on the skin but usually is on the chest, abdomen, back, or thighs.
+The rash itself usually starts with one large spot, called the herald patch or "mother" patch, which can appear anywhere on the skin but usually is on the chest, belly, back, or thighs.
 This patch can be raised and may feel scaly.
 In people with light skin, the patch is pink or red.
 People with darker skin can see a variety of colors, from violet to brown to gray.

 The herald patch might be the only sign of this condition for up to 2 to 3 weeks.
 As the rash grows, however, smaller spots (called "daughter" spots) can appear across the torso and on the arms and legs.
 The spots look almost identical on both sides of the body.
 These small patches are usually oval shaped and often form a pattern on the back that looks like a Christmas tree.